This post may contain affiliate links and we earn a commission if you buy after clicking on our links.

 How to Make Golden Milk

-Now we got the ingredients and know how healthy this drink is, so you are probably excited to prepare it.
+Now we have the ingredients and know how healthy this drink is, so you are probably excited to prepare it.

 Let’s get to it!